Bigkaboon/WearThatHeat_v2/README.md

 ## Deployment:

-Sign up or log in to Heroku.
-On the dashboard, click "New" and choose "Create new app."
-Give it a unique name, pick the closest region, then click "Create app."

-For a Heroku-accessible database, sign up or log in to ElephantSQL.
-Click "Create New Instance," set up the "Tiny Turtle (free)" plan with a name, select a nearby region, and click "Review" and then "Create instance."

-Copy the database URL from the ElephantSQL dashboard under your project's instance name.

-In the terminal, install dj-database-url and psycopg2-binary.
-Run "pip3 freeze > requirements.txt" to update the requirements file.

-Create a Procfile in the root directory with "web: gunicorn yourapp.wsgi:application."

-Migrate the database structure to ElephantSQL: "python manage.py migrate."
+1. Once logged in on heroku, navigate to the dashboard.
+2. Find the button that says "New", click that and then "Create new app".
+3. Go to ElephantSQL and log in.
+4. Click "Create New Instance".
+5. Select  "Tiny Turtle (free)" and the Region as near you as possible.
+6. Click "Review", "Create Instance" and return to the dashboard.
+7. Open the instance and copy the url.
+8. Install the plugins dj-database-url and psycopg2-binary in terminal and freeze requirements.txt.
+9. add "web: gunicorn yourapp.wsgi:application" to your Procfile and migrate(python3 manage.py migrate).

-Create a superuser with "python3 manage.py createsuperuser."
+10. Create a superuser to access Admin(python3 manage.py createsuperuser).

-Load .json files for categories and items.
+11. Load any .json files.

-Install gunicorn with "pip install gunicorn" and add it to requirements.txt: "pip3 freeze > requirements.txt."
+12. Install gunicorn and freeze.

-Add Heroku app and localhost to ALLOWED_HOSTS: "ALLOWED_HOSTS = ['HEROKU_APP_NAME.herokuapp.com', 'localhost']."
+13. Add the deployed url to you ALLOWED_HOSTS in settings.py.

-Connect Heroku to GitHub for automatic deploys.
+14. When connected Heroku to GitHub, choose automatic deploys and deploy app.

-Deploy the app and access the website.

 ## Credits